 Unfortunately, there are no transfers allowed in the Victoria Ironman 70.3 (for the Full Ironman you can request to transfer to another event that year) and of course no refund, so that option was out.
 When Saturday rolled, I felt a little better and the worst was over, so decided to go and planned to start the race and see how it felt with an option to finish after the bike and just skip the run.

 My transition times were as followed: T1 – Swim to Bike – 5.47; T2 Bike to Run 2.43.
-The transition from Bike to Run is usually a bit faster, but in my defence here, I did take a bathroom break at the same time in bike to run!
-To give you a comparison, good athlete transition times are: T1 – 2.27 and T2 – 1.04.
+The transition from Bike to Run is usually a bit faster, but in my defence here, I did take a bathroom break at the same time on the bike to run!
+To give you a comparison, good athlete transition times are T1 – 2.27 and T2 – 1.04.

-Generally, I felt okay – tired but more than I normally would be on a race.
+Generally, I felt okay – tired but more than I normally would be in a race.
 I certainly felt good enough to get off the bike and run.

 In the end, lots of rest did pay off and I was able to race and even do reasonably well.
-I finished 10th in my age group and was 6 mins quicker than least year, although 10 mins more swimming would have me a little slower overall.
-As to how much better I would have raced if I’d been 100% who knows but to be honest I was just happy I actually got to race.
-I realize that recovery may now take a little longer but having no races planned until early August made the decision to race easier.
+I finished 10th in my age group and was 6 mins quicker than last year.
+Although 10 extra minutes of swimming would have me a little slower overall.
+As to how much better I would have raced if I’d been 100%.
+But to be honest, I was just happy I actually got to race.
+I realize that recovery may now take a little longer.
+But, having no races planned until early August made the decision to race easier.

-It’s a great event and I now have one more Tri under my belt and know the areas I still need to improve on.
+It’s a great event!
+Now, I have one more triathlon under my belt and know the areas I still need to improve on.

-Thanks as always to Kintec, Pearl Izumi and New Balance, Andrew and Paul, my coaches at Academy Triathlon Club and all of my training buddies – I couldn’t do it without you!
+Thanks as always to Kintec; Pearl Izumi; New Balance; Andrew and Paul, my coaches at Academy Triathlon Club; and all of my training buddies – I couldn’t do it without you!